Bobrinik/MultithreadingNotes/transactional_memory.md

 ### Isolation

-		- we have two buffers
+- We have two buffers:
 	- write buffer: it keeps track of all writes.
 Essentialy, it prevents
 	- read buffer: keep track of everything we read

 ```
 atomic {